Sbozzolo/vterm-extra/README.md

 # vterm-extra

 Improve the user experience in [vterm](https://github.com/akermu/emacs-libvterm) with convenience functions.
-PR are welcome.
+PRs are welcome.

 ## Installation